-Middle and high school students (age 13 and up), submit your questions for one of the historians being featured on Book Breaks.
-If your question is chosen, you will be named History Scholar of the Week, and it will be announced live on the program and in recognition you and your teacher will each win a $50 gift certificate to the Gilder Lehrman Gift Shop!
+Middle and high school students (age 13 and up), submit your questions for one of the historians being featured on Book Breaks!
+If your question is chosen, you will be named History Scholar of the Week, and it will be announced live on the program and both you and your teacher will win a $50 gift certificate to the Gilder Lehrman Gift Shop.
 Your question can be about the book or the topic in general.
 Please, only one submission per program.

 Submit your question here.